jeffcrow5/Bootstrap-tutorial/README.md

 ![Example Web Page without Bootstrap](webpageNoBootstrap.png)<br>
 *Figure 1: Example Web Page without Bootstrap Classes*

+### Format List Elements
 Now let's see what happens if we add a Bootstrap class to the list elements.
 Inside the starting `<ul>` tag, add `class="list-group"`, and in each `<li>` start tag, add the code `class="list-group-item"`.

 This adds the Bootstrap class "list-group" to your unordered list element, and the Bootstrap class "list-group-item" to your list items.
-See how the list looks better formatted:
+See how the list looks after adding these classes:

 ![Web Page with List Bootstrap Classes](webpageListBootstrap.png)<br>
 *Figure 2: Web Page with Bootstrap List Classes Implemented*

 The Bootstrap classes already have their specific CSS modifications made to them, which is why you don't have to include any of your own personal stylesheets for Bootstrap to work.

+### Add a Bootstrap Container

 Let's clean up the page a bit.
 Around your `<h1>` and `<ul>` tags, add a `<div>` tag that includes the `container` Bootstrap class, as follows:
 ```html